XML RSS

 Change management theories are prevalent - and not surprising... change is a constant and given force in our world, so change management has become a necessary tool.

-We're not going to catalog all the CM theories or do a comparative analysis.
+Schwerzler has been studying and advising family business entrepreneurs for more than 40 years and he is the founder of the Family Business Institute.
+We're not going to catalog all the chain management theories or do a comparative analysis.
 We'll mention two major ones and show why they are inadequate.

 Then, we'll concentrate on the most promising of the change management theories that we have found - and show why it is so powerful.